Keeping Your Pets Safe While Having Fun This Summer

 - Seizures or Fainting

-If you suspect heatstroke in your pet, immediately get them out of the sun and heat and into a cooler area.
+If you suspect heatstroke in your pet, get them out of the sun and heat and into a cooler area.
 You can splash them with cool water or apply cold compresses to their face, belly, armpits, and feet.
-Then, call your veterinarian or local emergency veterinary hospital immediately.
+Call your veterinarian or local emergency veterinary hospital immediately.